liangxianzhe/oh-my-vim/README.md

 __Version 0.95  (2014-04-22)__

 Out-of-box vim config for everyone.
-It is well organaized and easy to use.
+It is well organized and easy to use.

 E.g. open Unite UI interface and find the grep feature, search a string in current folder, preview results, and open selected files.